Pikasu12/mars_rover_api/README.md

 # MARS ROVER API

 ## Overview
-This project will perform download and store images locally from [NASA API website](https://api.nasa.gov/).
+This project is written in Python3 will perform download and store images locally from [NASA API website](https://api.nasa.gov/).

 ## Instruction on running the program.
 ### We have 2 options to up and run the program.